What are the Core Concepts of Marketing?

 The marketing mix refers to the tactical components that a company uses to implement its marketing strategy.
 They are collectively known as the 4Ps of marketing:

-• Product: The goods or services offered to meet consumer needs.
-This includes product features, design, quality, and branding.
+• Product: The services or goods sold to satisfy the consumer's needs.
+This involves product attributes, design, quality, and branding.

 Value Proposition